Review: Standard Chartered Visa Infinite Card

 Cardholder Terms and Conditions

-Standard Chartered actually has two different Visa Infinite cards: a brown card for the general public and priority banking customers, and a blue card for priority banking customers only.
+For clarity, I should state upfront that Standard Chartered actually has two different Visa Infinite cards: a brown card for the general public, and a blue card for priority banking customers (though they can obviously apply for the brown card if they wish).

 SCB Visa Infinite SCB Priority Visa Infinite